President Trump finally made a briefing room appearance. Sort of.

 The president of the United States did the same — even though his commute would have been just a few dozen feet.
 And completely indoors.

-Instead of making the walk from the Oval Office to the press briefing room to speak to reporters in person Thursday afternoon, President Donald Trump appeared via a previously-taped video instead.
+Instead of making the walk from the Oval Office to the press briefing room to speak to reporters in person Thursday afternoon, President Donald Trump appeared via a taped video instead.

 With the briefing broadcast on most cable news networks, using the video message to start off the session meant the president could celebrate his agenda at the daily press briefing without taking questions from the press.